TrustSource/ts-node-client/README.md

 Usage
 =====

-You also may initiate transfer to ECS server manually by executing following command via terminal:
+You also may initiate transfer to TrustSource server manually by executing following command via terminal:

 ```
 node_modules/.bin/ecs-node-client